 As we can see in this confusion matrix, the model performs a perfect prediction of the leukemia class with independent data to those used for the training and the inputs selection.

 Once the model is obtained, Neural Designer provides the user the mathematical expression of it in several programming languages.
-The next listing shows that formula in R language.
+The file leukemia.py contains the model in python language.